Frequently Asked Questions

 How long will therapy take?

-There isn’t a single answer to this.
-Everyone’s situation, goals, and pace are different.
+There isn't one answer to this question.
+Everyone's goals, circumstances, and pace are different.

-Some people are looking for support around a specific issue, while others want to engage in deeper, ongoing work.
-We’ll talk together about your goals and adjust as we go.
+Some people seek support around a specific challenge, while others are interested in deeper, ongoing personal growth.
+We'll discuss your goals and adjust as needed along the way.

 How can I get the most out of therapy?

-Medication can be helpful and, in some cases, an important part of treatment.
+Medication can be helpful and, in some situations, an important part of treatment.

-What’s the difference between talking to you and talking to a friend or family member?
+What's the difference between talking to a therapist and talking to a friend?

 I'm used to handling things on my own.
 Does going to therapy mean I'm weak?